The wildlife sensitive feature layers that AEP uses are derived from

 Non-GIS users can access the tabular data by opening the *.dbf tables files in spreadsheet software such as Microsoft Excel.
 These files are represented in the GCS North American 1983 Geographic Coordinate System.

 In most cases, each wildlife sensitivity layer has been developed as a single shapefile layer (ESRI Arc Map/ArcView Shapefile - .dbf, .prj, .shp, .shx, .sbn, .sbx, .xml).
 However, in other cases, a wildlife sensitivity may be represented by 2 or more layers.

-Metadata has been compiled and embedded within each shapefile, however non-GIS users may access the metadata by opening the *.xml files using Microsoft Internet Explorer.
+Metadata has been compiled and embedded within each shapefile, however non-GIS users may access the metadata by opening the *.xml files using a web browser.
 These data layers have been endorsed by the department as representing the wildlife sensitivity layers.

 - Fish and Wildlife Internet Mapping Tool (FWIMT)